Optical fiber: Preform

 Typical communications fiber uses a circular preform.
 For some applications such as double-clad fibers another form is preferred.
 In fiber lasers based on double-clad fiber, an asymmetric shape improves the filling factor for laser pumping.

 Because of the surface tension, the shape is smoothed during the drawing process, and the shape of the resulting fiber does not reproduce the sharp edges of the preform.
 Nevertheless, careful polishing of the preform is important, since any defects of the preform surface affect the optical and mechanical properties of the resulting fiber.
-In particular, the preform for the test fiber shown in the figure was not polished well, and cracks are seen with the confocal optical microscope.

 Drawing

 The preform, regardless of construction, is placed in a device known as a drawing tower, where the preform tip is heated and the optical fiber is pulled out as a string.
-By measuring the resultant fiber width, the tension on the fiber can be controlled to maintain the fiber thickness.
+The tension on the fiber can be controlled to maintain the desired fiber thickness.

+Cladding

+The light is guided down the core of the fiber by an optical cladding with a lower refractive index that traps light in the core through total internal reflection.
+For some types of fiber, the cladding is made of glass and is drawn along with the core from a preform with radially varying index of refraction.
+For other types of fiber, the cladding made of plastic and is applied like a coating (see below).

 Coatings

-The light is guided down the core of the fiber by an optical cladding with a lower refractive index that traps light in the core through total internal reflection.

-The cladding is coated by a buffer that protects it from moisture and physical damage.
-The buffer coating is what gets stripped off the fiber for termination or splicing.
+The cladding is coated by a buffer, (not to be confused with an actual buffer tube), that protects it from moisture and physical damage.
 These coatings are UV-cured urethane acrylate composite or polyimide materials applied to the outside of the fiber during the drawing process.
 The coatings protect the very delicate strands of glass fiber—about the size of a human hair—and allow it to survive the rigors of manufacturing, proof testing, cabling, and installation.
+The buffer coating must be stripped off the fiber for termination or splicing.

-Today’s glass optical fiber draw processes employ a dual-layer coating approach.
+Today's glass optical fiber draw processes employ a dual-layer coating approach.
 An inner primary coating is designed to act as a shock absorber to minimize attenuation caused by microbending.
 An outer secondary coating protects the primary coating against mechanical damage and acts as a barrier to lateral forces, and may be colored to differentiate strands in bundled cable constructions.
 These fiber optic coating layers are applied during the fiber draw, at speeds approaching 100 km/h.
 Fiber optic coatings are applied using one of two methods: wet-on-dry and wet-on-wet.
-In wet-on-dry, the fiber passes through a primary coating application, which is then UV cured—then through the secondary coating application, which is subsequently cured.
+In wet-on-dry, the fiber passes through a primary coating application, which is then UV cured, then through the secondary coating application, which is subsequently cured.
 In wet-on-wet, the fiber passes through both the primary and secondary coating applications, then goes to UV curing.

-Fiber optic coatings are applied in concentric layers to prevent damage to the fiber during the drawing application and to maximize fiber strength and microbend resistance.
-Unevenly coated fiber will experience non-uniform forces when the coating expands or contracts and is susceptible to greater signal attenuation.
-Under proper drawing and coating processes, the coatings are concentric around the fiber, continuous over the length of the application, and have a constant thickness.